mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 ### Interaction of GDPs and designing for others as a method

 As discussed, one interpretation - the one used here - of GDP focus on recognisable behaviour rather than hidden constructs or code patterns.

 This helps a focus on change that others will observe and thus help participants to design for others.

-Playtesing as a regular practice is another way to shift learners into a perspective designing for others.
+As explored, Playtesing as a regular practice is another way to shift learners into a perspective designing for others.

-This fits into our design cycle, as our first stages of ask and imagine are more productive when informed by a realistic sense of what the end user experience is.
-Regular self testing and playtesting achieve this.
+I found many examples of pair partners and peers nudging others into imagining others user experience to suggest game design alterations of additions.

 Some examples: (should be many)